MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/makelistif-aggfunction.md

 ## Returns

-Returns a `dynamic` JSON array of all the values of *Expr* in the group, for which *Predicate* evaluates to `true`.
+Returns a `dynamic` JSON object (array) of all the values of *Expr* in the group, for which *Predicate* evaluates to `true`.
 If the input to the `summarize` operator is not sorted, the order of elements in the resulting array is undefined.
 If the input to the `summarize` operator is sorted, the order of elements in the resulting array tracks that of the input.

-## Examples
+## Example

-This example shows a list of names with more than 4 letters.
+The following example shows a list of names with more than 4 letters.

 **\[**[**Click to run query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAyXNMQvCMBCG4T2/4uhkIIuiqJW6Ck4i3URCitc0eEkgSQfFH++RctPzDvcRFuihg5cpfAPhKhiPbS7JBas4f3Qc9eBSmVqKwUrxEADQXOMUGgVHVXUzM7HWh4UXjMkih81uCXd+Ftl78TyJXvwgz96b5L4I3rxRk8tFu7FuK+BxwlAh4Qxb+Qd6P2/WpQAAAA==)**\]**